dhoerl/SwiftAutoLayout/README.md

 dhoerl Changes:

+* flipped the multiplication/division operators to align with Apple's AutoLayout Guide
+* support using constants and multipliers on either side of an equality (additive contants change sign, multiplicative ones invert)
 * support 'priority' with '! value'
 * supply an 'identifier' value using '-?
 String'
 * support setting 'active'' to false using a trailing '--'
 * class vars return the standard values for sibling and superview spacing
 * postfix operators to add ('+^') or subtract ('-^) the sibling space
-* support using constants and multipliers on either side of an equality
 * add additional methods to permit the use of 'Ints' in multipliers, constants, and priority
 * add the new 'NSLayoutAttribute' attributes introduced in iOS8
 * incorporate the latest @testability feature (which made it possible to remove most 'public' methods